3 Things to Remember When Speaking with Your School District Homeschool Representative

-Here are 3 things to keep in mind when meeting with your local school district.
+Here are three things to keep in mind when navigating your state’s requirements.

 Know that the laws vary.